xiomara-masmela/xiomara-masmela.github.io/README.md

-# xiomara-masmela.github.io
+# Xio
 Portfolio
-This project contains the projects I have been working so far.
-It was developed using bootstrap.
+This project is part of my learning of React.Also it is a new version of my former portfolio where I took a different approach regarding the design.